 “Maavittapuram in Tamil means ‘Ma’ (Horse), ‘Vitta’ (Removed) and ‘Puram’ (Holy City).
 The Chola princess, Maaruthapuraveegavalli, daughter of Thissai Ukkirasinga Cholan, King of the Chola regime in South India, was cursed by a sage when he was in penance.
 She, along with her friends, laughed and disturbed his penance.
 The particular sage, with a horse face, cursed Maaruthapuraveegavalli’s face to be turned into a horse face.
 If she wanted her human face back, she had to travel to Sri Lanka’s North, have a bath at the Keerimalai sacred springs and worship Lord Murugan.
 Accordingly, she travelled from South India to Jaffna, had a holy bath in the Keerimalai sacred springs and worshipped Lord Murugan.
 The horse face of Maaruthapuraveegavalli changed into a human face.
-She presented a Lord Murugan statue and requested her father to build a temple as thanksgiving.
+She presented a Lord Murugan statue and requested her father to build a temple for thanksgiving.

-“As per his daughter’s request, King Thissai Ukkirasinga Cholan, built a temple in 789 AD.
-This place was called Kovil Kadavai at that time, and was changed to Maavittapuram after the miracle.
+“As per his daughter’s request, King Thissai Ukkirasinga Cholan built a temple in 789 AD.
+This place was called Kovil Kadavai at that time and was changed to Maavittapuram after the miracle.
 Maavittapuram and Keerimalai are inseparable,” says the Governing Authority and Chief High Priest of Maavittapuram Kanthaswamy temple, Maharajasri D.S.
 Ratnasabapathy Kurukkal, quoting the Thiruchenthur Puranam.

 The temple is situated near the Palaly airport, Kaankesanthurai harbour and cement factory.
 It is an agricultural area with red, fertile soil where betel, banana, mango, jackfruit and tobacco were cultivated.